Kennedy-Lab-UW/Duplex-Seq-Pipeline/README.md

 If you know which genes you are targeting and are using a common published genome, the bed file can be downloaded from the UCSC Table Browser (https://genome.ucsc.edu/cgi-bin/hgTables).
-Otherwise, it can be created using results from a BLAST search, or any other method you like.
-Be sure that your bed file consists of non-overlapping intervals.

-This pipleine supports blocks as described in the bed spec.
+Otherwise, it can be created using results from a BLAST search or any other method you like.  **This pipeline does not currently support overlapping intervals, does support blocks as described in the bed spec.**

 ## 7: Configuration file creation: